faerietree/AMOR_Autonomous_Milking_Ongoing_Robot/README.md

-Autonomous milking ongoing robot
+<a href="http://wiki.opensourceecology.de/index.php/Milking_robot">Autonomous Milking &amp; Other Robot</a> (=: AMOR)
 ===

-AMOR is a planned indoor / outdoor combinated mobile robot for automatic milking.
+###Indoor or outdoor (or both) mobile robot for automatic milking, feeding and herd management (among others).

-It can employ a simplistic robotic manipulator or the Earth worm robotic manipulator mounted ontop a single or double base roll ratatory joint.
+It can employ a simplistic robotic manipulator or the Earth worm robotic manipulator mounted ontop a single or double base roll rotatory joint.

-A 3D camera determines the udder's, teats' positions.

 While the pipings and vacuum system will be built-in, an arbitrary milk container should be added.